-The term ‘sex work’ itself was coined by two women who had never been in prostitution themselves but with the cynical attitude of so many other people globally that prostitution is ‘ the oldest profession’ used the legislative framework of worker’s rights, ( again,first used by socialist feminists in good faith), to normalise it as meaningful work rather than oppression and an inherently abusive system of male domination over females.
+The term ‘sex work’ itself was coined by two women who had never been in prostitution themselves but with the cynical attitude of so many globally that prostitution is ‘ the oldest profession’ the legislative framework of worker’s rights was used, ( again,first used by socialist feminists in good faith), to normalise it as meaningful work rather than oppression and an inherently abusive system of male domination over females.
 What began as a measure to protect women, became the noose of ‘harm minimisation’ and sex-trade expansion that we have today.

 Forsyth’s take on the Nordic Model has flipped reality on it’s head.
 She doesn’t seem to have a basic understanding of economics and what supply and demand mean in a free market economy.